Hrishitaa Bhatt: 2010–2014

-2015 to now
+2015–present

 She played the pivotal role of a young village wife, Maya, in the 2015 movie, Miss Tanakpur Haazir Ho.
 By this time, she also started doing Bengali, Punjabi, and Marathi movies.
 She was the chief guest at the 2015 India Independence Day festivities at the Federation of Indian Associations-Chicago (FIA).
 The year saw four more movie releases: Ishq Vich: You Never Know (Punjabi), Dhol Taashe (Marathi), Namaste (Nepali), and Tarfid (Persian).

 In 2016, she played the role of a young Bengali widow, Mishti, who is educated and modern, and grieving the loss of her Army husband in the Vivek Agnihotri directorial, Junooniyat, along with Yami Gautam and Pulkit Samrat.
-Bhatt had a special appearance in the movie, Shorgul, and a lead in the Hindi action drama 30 Minutes, starring Bhatt, Hiten Paintal, Hemant Pandey, and Rana Jung Bahadur.
+Bhatt had a special appearance in the movie, Shorgul, and was a lead in the Hindi action drama 30 Minutes, also starring Hiten Paintal, Hemant Pandey, and Rana Jung Bahadur.
 She was part of the Film Preview Committee for the International Film Festival of India (IFFI) 2017.

 Her next few movies before debuting on the web series platform in 2020 were the psychological thriller, Ishq Tera (2018), Prakash Electronic (2017), and Happi (2019).
 She briefly hosted the Rangoli program on DD National between 2018 and 2019.

 In 2020, she debuted in the digital space with the cop drama, Lalbazaar, web series on ZEE5 in the role of a journalist, followed by another ZEE5 series, Chargesheet: The Shuttlecock Murder.

-With her popularity, she is back on DD National to host the evergreen 'Rangoli' in 2022.
+With her popularity, returned to DD National to host the evergreen 'Rangoli' in 2022.

+She was Steering Committee Member of the International Film Festival of India (IFFI) for the years 2017, 2018, and 2022.
+Her involvement in promoting Indian cinema extends beyond national film festivals.
+In 2022, she was part of the esteemed Indian delegation that represented India and Indian cinema at the Venice Film Festival.